 WASTE MANAGEMENT AND REDUCTION

-Providing our customers with reliable electricity requires that we responsibly and effectively manage the waste that results from our operations, as we also find ways to minimize future waste and expand our recycling and reuse efforts.
+Providing our customers with reliable electricity requires that we responsibly and effectively manage the waste that results from our operations as we also find ways to minimize future waste and expand our recycling and reuse efforts.
 Waste streams at FirstEnergy include municipal waste, universal waste and hazardous waste.
 We work to reduce, reuse and recycle the waste we generate through several initiatives including the projects and programs described below.

 As part of our commitment to compliance excellence, we track waste generated from our operations and submit periodic reports to regulatory agencies.
 Please see our EESG data table for waste and recycling metrics.